-Queue instances Queue instances ----------------- ----------------- -- queue.name Queue name queue.type Execution Must be set to either Execution or Routing.
+queue.name Queue name queue.type Execution Must be set to either Execution or Routing.
 If a queue is from routing type the jobs will be routed to another server (route_destinations attributed). queue.resources.max.cpu.time Maximum amount of CPU time used by all processes in the job.
 Format: seconds, or [[HH:]MM:]SS. queue.max.wall.time Maximum amount of real time during which the job can be in the running state.
 Format: seconds, or [[HH:]MM:]SS. queue.enabled True Defines if the queue will or will not accept new jobs.
-When false the queue is disabled and will not accept jobs. queue.started True It set to true, jobs in the queue will be processed, either routed by the server if the queue is a routing queue or scheduled by the job scheduler if an execution queue.
-When False, the queue is considered stopped. queue.acl.group.enable False Attribute which when true directs the server to use the queue group access control list acl_groups. queue.acl.groups List which allows or denies enqueuing of jobs owned by members of the listed groups.
+When false the queue is disabled and will not accept jobs.

+queue.started True It set to true, jobs in the queue will

+be processed, either routed by the server if the queue is a routing queue or scheduled by the job scheduler if an execution queue.

+When False, the queue is considered stopped.

+queue.acl.group.enable False Attribute which when true directs the server to use the queue group access control list acl_groups.

+queue.acl.groups List which allows or denies

+enqueuing of jobs owned by members of the listed groups.
 The groups in the list are groups on the server host, not submitting hosts.

+Syntax: [+|-

-Syntax: [+ -]group_name[,].Example: +test authorizes the test group users to submit jobs to this queue.
+]group_name[,...].Example: +test authorizes the test group users to submit jobs to this queue.

-Table 13: TORQUE Server configuration parameters
+Table 15: TORQUE Server Configuration Parameters

-1. Configure the R-GMA servicetool.
+Configure the R-GMA servicetool.
 For this you have to configure the servicetool itself as well as configure the sub-services of Torque server for the publishing via the R-GMA servicetool:

-2. R-GMA servicetool configuration:
+R-GMA servicetool configuration:

-and modify the parameters values as necessary.
+Copy the R-GMA servicetool configuration file template \$GLITE_LOCATION/etc/config/templates/glite-rgma-servicetool.cfg.xml to and modify the parameters values as necessary.
 Some parameters have default values; others must be changed by the user.
 All parameters that must be changed have a token value of changeme.
 Table 1 shows a list of the parameters that can be set.
-More details can be found in section 4.2.3.
+More details can be found in section 4.3.2.